garrettgman/garrettgman.github.io/foundations.md

 $$H = h_{2}$$

-Variation creates a huge source of uncertainty for scientists.
-How can you know anything certain about the universe if the universe constantly changes?
-How can you learn anything from your measurements if even constants change each time you measure them?

-This is the primary problem that data scientists try to solve, i.e. how to build reliable knowledge in the face of uncertainty.
-To solve the problem, data scientists rely on a second phenomenon also revealed by measurement.
+The goal of data science is to understand when a variable like $H$ will equal the value $h$, and when it will equal the value $h_{2}$.
+Data scientists reduce the uncertainty associated with a variable by describing how it varies and predicting its value.
+To do this, data scientists rely on a second phenomenon also revealed by measurement.

 ### Covariation